INDUSTRIAL & OFFLINE

 New York & Atlantic Railway & South Brooklyn Railway

-New York New Jersey Rail like its predecessor, can take advantage of two interchanges in its Brooklyn side of operations, but only one is actually taking place.
+New York New Jersey Rail like its predecessor, can take advantage of two interchanges in its Brooklyn side of operations, but only one actually takes place.

-Currently this 65th Street Yard is administered to and switched by the New York & Atlantic Railway, and at the present time no freight traffic from New York New Jersey Rail is routed for this destination.
+Currently this 65th Street Yard is administered to and switched by the New York & Atlantic Railway.
 An in depth chapter on the 65th Street Yard can be read below.

 A separate chapter on the 39th Street Yard can be read below as well.